im360wayne/AI-ML-StockMarketPredictions/README.md

 While this preliminary investigation provides a useful model, additional enhancements can be made.

 * Continue to tune the SVM and Decision Tree models.
 For example, exploring different the C value and kernels for SVM.
-* Continued exploration in feature selection using PCA to see if better results can be acheived with fewer features.
+* Continued exploration in feature selection using PCA to see if better results can be achieved with fewer features.
 * Additional performance metric features in the form of derived attributes.
 * Investigate additional models such as neural networks.
 * Attempting to understand the magnitude of price changes by using regression models.
-* Using additional input data such as news sentiment analysis and other market indicies.
+* Using additional input data such as news sentiment analysis and other market indices.
 * Analyze the stocks of other companies other than Apple Computer

 ## Rationale